The BIG 150 - and then some! (Oman & Yemen)

 I've had better busrides...

 The bus arrived the next morning and I went straight to a café in search for a solid meal.
 Then I organized my bags so that I had everything I would need in the small one and could leave the large one behind in Oman.
 I was asking around to see if I could find anyone from Yemen I could liaison with but I had no luck with that.
-The daily bus to Yemen had already left so I opted for a rental car.
+The daily bus to Yemen had already left so I found a car which was heading that way but it was far more expensive.
 Clearly I was already way out of the daily budget of USD 20.
 But to pull all of this off I decided to put the budget aside and save money later on.
-I found myself a worn-out Toyota Yaris which smelled of dead cat.
-Then I set off towards Yemen.
+My ride to the border was in a worn-out Toyota Yaris which smelled of dead cat.
+Away we went towards Yemen.

 Who knew that the Arabic Peninsula could be so green?

 That ride was as spectacular as it was enduring!
 The Monsoon season is over the region and Salalah was already really moist!
 But it soon turned mountainous and foggy.
 Once in a while the fog would briefly lift and reveal some of the most stunning landscape I have seen for a very long time!
 It could have been Switzerland, Austria, Haiti, Ethiopia, Scotland…it was lush and green.
-The mountain road was in good condition but the fog was dense and sometimes I could hardly see the front of my Yaris.
+The mountain road was in good condition but the fog was dense and sometimes I could hardly see the front of the Yaris.
 To top that off the road was heavily populated by both cows and camels.
 So look out!!
-Then you also had the odd landslide which I needed to steer around and I also saw a number of wrecked vehicles and a truck which was on its side.
-That stretch to the border took me three hours and I was sleepy as it was.
-Having to focus hard for three hours didn’t help.
-I went through a few checkpoints but it was all fairly easy.
-Then I reached the border.
-I had decided to park the car in Oman and walk across.
+Then you also had the odd landslide which needed to be stern around and I also saw a number of wrecked vehicles and a truck which was on its side.
+That stretch to the border took three hours to cover and I was sleepy as it was.
+Having to focus hard for three hours didn’t help but I wanted to stay awake.
+There were a few checkpoints but it was all fairly easy.
+Finally the border appeared.
+I had to leave the car in Oman and walk across.
 I had brought my hammock and mosquito net along with me in the hope that I could camp near the border and feel somewhat safe.

 Seriously breathtaking landscapes!